AtelierLibre/osmuf/README.md

 ## Installation

 Development of OSMuf has been carried out in a Python 3.7 Miniconda environment on Ubuntu and the installation instructions below reflect this.
 It has also been installed into a Miniconda environment on Windows.
 On Windows problems were encountered with missing dll files.
 This was resolved by installing certain libraries, including gdal, from pip.
 See [here](https://geoffboeing.com/2014/09/using-geopandas-windows/) for further instructions.
-It has also been installed and run on a Raspberry Pi - please see the separate Raspberry_Pi_README.
+It has also been installed and run on a Raspberry Pi - please see the separate README_RaspberryPi.md.

 ### Creation of a Miniconda environment that uses conda-forge